homanchou/xr/book/build-your-own-webvr-site.md

    end
  end
 ```

+This code signs a token with "some salt" for now.
+And assigns it to the `conn`, so it's available in our templates.

 Again, add this plug in the browser pipeline, but put it after our last plug because we depend on user_id being in the `conn.assigns`: